guru-web3/solana-transaction/activityTracker.md

 # README for Displaying Activity List

-This README provides a detailed explanation of how to fetch, parse, and display activities related to NFTs and SPL tokens on the Solana blockchain.
+This README provides a detailed explanation of how to fetch, parse, and display activities related to NFTs and SPL tokens on the Solana blockchain along with submitted Backend transaction submitted to blockchain.
 It includes example code snippets and references to additional resources for further reading.

 ## Displaying Activity List